ahilmathew/sample-infra-tf/README.md

 # Infra Setup with Terraform

 This code base sets up an infrastructure on AWS using Terraform.
-As part of the deploy, Nginx is also deployed and configured on the EC2 instance.
+Nginx is also deployed as a docker container and configured on the EC2 instance.
-This code base also deploys a NodeJS-Express application that delivers the health check and resource usage of the `nginx` docker container via REST API.
+This code base also deploys a NodeJS-Express application docker container that delivers the health check and resource usage of the `nginx` docker container via REST API.

 ### Infrastructure Components
 The infrastructure on AWS has the below components.